Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Methods

 A star expanding beyond its Roche lobe donates its mass to the companion in a Roche lobe overflow (RLO) process.
-As in \citealt{Hurley2002}, we determine RLO stability by computing the donor-to-accretor mass ratio $q=M_d/M_a$ and comparing it to a set of critical thresholds $q_c$.
-If $q>q_c$, mass transfer becomes unstable and we either assume that the two stars merge directly (e.g., if they both fill their Roche lobe), or we start a phase of CE.
-For a donor star in the main sequence or the Hertzsprung gap phase, we assume $q_c=\infty$, since such stars have radiative envelopes, which are less likely to develop unstable mass transfer \citep{Ge2010,Ge2015}.
+As \citet{Hurley2002}, we determine RLO stability by computing the donor-to-accretor mass ratio $q=M_{\rm d}/M_{\rm a}$ and comparing it to a set of critical thresholds $q_{\rm c}$.
+If $q>q_{\rm c}$, mass transfer becomes unstable and we either assume that the two stars merge directly (e.g., if they both fill their Roche lobe), or we start a phase of CE.
+For a donor star in the main sequence or the Hertzsprung gap phase, we assume $q_{\rm c}=\infty$, since such stars have radiative envelopes, which are less likely to develop unstable mass transfer \citep{Ge2010,Ge2015}.
+We adopt the same $q_{\rm c}$ values as \citet{Hurley2002} for stars in more advanced burning stages.
+We follow their fit on models of condensed polytropes \citep{hjellmingwebbink1987_coreRLOF} for giant stars with deep convective envelopes; we set $q_{\rm c} = 3.0$ for core-Helium burning stars (both H-rich and pure-Helium ones), and we use $q_{\rm c} = 0.784$ for pure-Helium stars with active Helium-shell burning.

 We describe the orbital changes due to CE with the usual two parameters $\ace$ and $\lambda_{\rm CE}$ \citep{Webbink1984_CE}.
 Here, the parameter $\ace$ is the fraction of the orbital energy that is transferred to the envelope, while $\lambda_{\rm CE}$ describes the concentration of the donor's profile.
-For H-rich stars, we use the fits to $\lambda{}_{\rm CE}$ proposed by \citealt{Clayes2014_lambdaCE}, while for pure-He stars we assume $\lambda_{\rm CE}=0.5$ \citep{Iorio2023_SEVN2}.
-According to the original formalism \citep{Webbink1984_CE}, the orbital energy is the only source of energy used to expel the CE, so $\ace \leq 1$.
-However, additional energy sources - such as thermal and recombination energies - do contribute to the CE ejection and should be considered \citep{Ivanova2013_CE,Klencki2021CE,RoepkeDeMarco2022_CEreview}.
-We account for this possibility by considering values of $\ace>1$.
+For H-rich stars, we use the fits to $\lambda{}_{\rm CE}$ proposed by \citet{Clayes2014_lambdaCE}, while for pure-He stars we assume $\lambda_{\rm CE}=0.5$ \citep{Iorio2023_SEVN2}.
+According to the original formalism \citep{Webbink1984_CE}, the envelope is ejected when the orbital energy lost by the binary equals the envelope binding energy.
+Thus, \ace cannot be larger than one.
+However, the orbital energy is not the only source of energy that can be used to eject the CE.
+Efficient recombination of H and He inside the envelope lowers its binding energy, facilitating its removal.
+This and other additional sources of energy should be taken into account when modeling CE evolution \citep[e.g.,][]{Paczynski1968,Han1994,Han1995_CErecombinationenergy,Ivanova2013_CE,Klencki2021CE,RoepkeDeMarco2022_CEreview}.
+Thus, in this work, we also explored values of $\ace > 1$.